brizchen/fake-news-or-not/README.md

 # Code Resources
 I used the external **API NewsAPI** (https://newsapi.org/) to generate real news headlines for the app.
 No open-source code was imported and/or changed.

-The fake headlines were generated via ChatGPT, creating a dataset of ~500 AI-generated headlines.
+The fake headlines were generated via ChatGPT (https://chat.openai.com/), creating a dataset of ~500 AI-generated headlines.
 The ones that were most similar to the real-world headline dataset were used in the implementation of this app.